genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/00_training-intro.md

 - You know how to code, ideally familiar with the Java ecosystem and Kotlin language.
 Even better if you know some​ TypeScript and some basic Linux commands.​
 - You have taken the [Foundations course](/).
+- You are familiar with basic capital markets concepts such as [orders, trades](https://www.investopedia.com/terms/o/order.asp) and [position](https://www.investopedia.com/terms/p/position.asp).

 ## Programme